A series of video courses

 About the project

-Ukrainian School of Political Studies is in a constant search for new ways of developing political and civil education in Ukraine.
-Which is why we have decided to launch a new project that will allow people to get to know us and what we do better.
+The Ukrainian School of Political Studies is constantly seeking new ways to advance political and civic education in Ukraine.
+That is why we decided to create a project that would allow anyone interested to become more closely acquainted with our work.

 Video course